 A few small studies have already been conducted using sunflower oil because of its ability to help repair the skin barrier.
-The findings so far have been positive and indicate that the oil helps to moisturize skin and relieves some symptoms of dermatitis.
+The findings so far have been positive and indicate that the oil may help to moisturize skin and relieve some symptoms of dermatitis.

 Has Protective + Anti-Aging Antioxidant Properties

 Sunflower oil is rich in vitamin E, which happens to be a powerful antioxidant.